-- To make meaningful friendships that will be unique since no one in your life outside of camp will truly be able to understand this experience. - > The first week of camp may be very challenging as well as exhausting while the kids adjust to camp.
-Don't become discouraged: it will get easier after the first week.
+- ➤ To make meaningful friendships that will be unique since no one in your life outside of camp will truly be able to understand this experience. - ➤ The first week of camp may be very challenging as well as exhausting while the kids adjust to camp.
+Don't become discouraged; it will get easier after the first week.

 - You're going to work long hours and will probably give more of yourself than you have ever given in any job.
 However, you will quickly discover that you are capable of much more than you ever realized. - You cannot do this alone!
 You will need to ask each other for help at some point during the summer.
 We are a team and can only be successful if we provide each other with support and assistance.
-Asking for help doesn't make you weak; it makes you a better Counselor. - You are going to be amongst a senior staff who is very experienced.
+Asking for help doesn't make you weak; it makes you a better counselor. - ➤ You are going to be amongst a senior staff who is very experienced.
 Take advantage of their expertise.
-Their job is to support you. - Our staff needs to always come across as a unified front.
-If campers receive mixed messages from staff, it makes it more difficult for everyone to do their job effectively. - The more you take time to get to know your campers and show them your enthusiasm, the more likely campers are to be cooperative and mirror your enthusiasm.
+Their job is to support you.
+Together they have over 50 seasons of working with Camp Sequoia and can be a great asset to you. - Our staff needs to always come across as a unified front.
+If campers receive mixed messages from staff, it makes it more difficult for everyone to do their job effectively. - ➤ The more you take time to get to know your campers and show them your enthusiasm, the more likely campers are to be cooperative and mirror your enthusiasm.
 Counselors completely set the tone for campers.
 If you're having fun, they'll have fun.